-Refusing to see these obvious possibilities, the neoliberal economic consensus that dominates elite Washington thinking, as well as most of Silicon Valley and Wall Street, still hopes or pretends to hope that a leap in China’s productivity would only benefit the United States by providing cheaper and more varied goods and services in trade.
+Refusing to see these obvious possibilities, the neo-liberal economic consensus which dominates elite Washington thinking, as well as most of Silicon Valley and Wall Street, still hopes or pretends to hope that a leap in China’s productivity would only benefit the United States by providing cheaper and more varied goods and services in trade.

-Yet we live in a winner-takes-all world.
-America’s wealth, as well as its financial stability, depends extensively on technological leadership, which has created most of the new wealth in the United States during the past two decades.
-Chinese leadership in the Fourth Industrial Revolution would precipitate the unraveling of America’s global financial position and create a profound and systemic crisis.
+Yet we live in a winner-take-all world.
+America’s wealth as well as its financial stability depend extensively on technological leadership, which has created most of the new wealth created in the U.S. during the past two decades.
+Chinese leadership in Industry 4.0 would precipitate the unravelling of America’s global financial position and create a profound systemic crisis.

-The United States now imports almost $600 billion a year of Chinese goods, 25 percent more than in January of 2018 when President Trump imposed punitive tariffs.
-That is equal to about a quarter of US manufacturing GDP.
-Far from decoupling from China, a widespread proposal during the COVID-19 pandemic, the United States has coupled itself to China more closely than ever.
+The United States now imports almost $600 billion a year of Chinese goods, 25% more than in January 2018 when President Trump imposed punitive tariffs.
+That’s equal to about a quarter of US manufacturing GDP.
+Far from de-coupling from China, a widespread proposal during the COVID-19 pandemic, the US has coupled itself to China more closely than ever.

-That is the result of more than $5 trillion in fiscal stimulus—a boost to demand more than triple the fiscal support for the economy during the 2008–9 Great Recession—without corresponding investment in US production capacity.
-The United States is now running a trillion-dollar current account deficit, while the federal budget deficit stands at more than 10 percent of GDP, according to the Congressional Budget Office.
+That is the result of more than $5 trillion in fiscal stimulus—a boost to demand more than triple the fiscal support for the economy during the 2008-2009 Great Recession—without corresponding investment in US production capacity.
+The US is now running a trillion-dollar current account deficit, while the federal budget deficit stands at more than 10% of GDP, according to the Congressional Budget Office.
 Chinese dominance in the next generation of manufacturing and logistics will erode America’s position as the provider of the world’s dominant reserve currency and ultimately lead to a funding crisis for America’s burgeoning internal and external debt.

 What is the Fourth Industrial Revolution?